Frequently Asked Questions

 Travel Information

-• What is the best time to visit Kenya?
+• What is the best time to visit Kenya/Tanzania?

 This depends on you.
-The dry/winter season is from June to October, which coincides with the Great Migration.
-If you're wanting to experience this wonder of the world, then this will be the time to come.
+The dry/winter season is from June to September.
+In Kenya, this coincides with the Great Migration and the most famous river crossings.
 However, it's cooler (50s F, 10s C) and there are more crowds and higher prices (mostly in the Maasai Mara).
+October is low 60s (16 C) at night to high 80s (30s) in the day.
+December is high 70s (20s C) to mid 80s (30s C). etc.

-The wet season is off and on from November to May.
-If it does rain, it's usually in the afternoon for an hour or two and we work around it.
+In Kenya, the wet season is off and on from November to May.
+If it does rain, it's usually in the afternoon for an hour or two.
 This time of year has some charms of its own, with fewer crowds, lush green landscapes, and more babies on the Mara.

 • How do I apply for a visa?